 The following are the top two most common mechanical failures:

 1. Check Engine Code 216

-This is the most common mechanical failure and occurs over a period of time when weak lift pumps, with low fuel pressure; rupture the diaphragm in the front of the injection pump.
+This is one of the most common mechanical failures that will send you to diesel truck maintenance pros for assistance.
+It worsens gradually, and one of the first ways to notice it is low fuel pressure.
+This is sometimes a symptom of a rupture in the injection pump.
 The timing piston will then vibrate to a point where it wears the housing of the pump down until the fuel is able to bypass the piston.
 Dodge has recognized this problem for some time, and they no longer even sell the lift pump that goes on the side of the block anymore, instead they replace it with a unit that is now mounted in the tank.

 2. Rotor Seizure